wp-plugins/flyzoo/readme.txt

 == Description ==

-The amazing chat platform for Live Support and Group Chat!
+The live chat platform great for Live Support and Group Chat!
 All you need to engage your visitors, ready in 2 minutes.

 Chat with your customers for **live support** with **real time visitor monitoring** and engage your community in **chat rooms**.